sibprojects/php-patterns/README.md

 A Command is a behavioral pattern that allows you to wrap queries or simple operations in separate objects.

 This allows you to delay the execution of commands, line them up in a queue, as well as store history and cancel.

+## Mediator
+The Mediator is a behavioral pattern that facilitates communication between system components.

+The Rediator removes direct connections between individual components, forcing them to communicate with each other through itself.